Hanna Abboud

-He has authored numerous books on criticism of philosophical and political thought, literary economics, translation of criticism and literary theory, Including: The prophetic in literature, the pillars of the novel and the divine comedy.
 In philosophical, social and political translations, he has published 16 books discussing fictional socialism, historical materialism and the struggle of ideas, including: A Brief History of Philosophy, the Holy Family and Social Sciences.
 He lectured and participated in many literary and intellectual seminars and conferences in Syria, Lebanon, Tunisia, Libya, Saudi Arabia, the Arab Emirates and Yugoslavia.

 His life

-He spent his childhood in the Orthodox orphanage in Homs after the death of his parents when he was five years old, where he spent eight years in the orphanage, which had a great impact on the formation of his literary personality, his learning of music and his deepening in reading and literature.
+He spent his childhood in an Orthodox orphanage in Homs after the death of his parents when he was five years old.
+He spent eight years in the orphanage, which had a great impact on the formation of his literary personality, his learning of music and his deepening in reading and literature.
 He wrote the spinning poem while in middle school and he stayed for more than three years while writing poetry.
 He was the first to obtain a high school diploma in his modest village.

-He received his studies in Homs and graduated from Damascus University with a BA in Arabic language and worked as a teacher.
-And he was busy with his literary critical thought a lot.
-Hanna Abboud practiced the teaching profession after graduating from the university until 1989, and he considered it a patriotic duty until it removed him a little from his literary critical project.
-He won several awards, including the Arab Writers Union Appreciation Award in literary criticism.
+He received his studies in Homs and graduated from Damascus University with a BA in Arabic language and worked as a teacher until 1989.
+He considered it a patriotic duty.
+He has won several awards, including the Arab Writers Union Appreciation Award in literary criticism.